Arlo Guthrie Alice's Restaurant

 1967, 6.5/10

-Arlo Guthrie came to folk music with an incredible pedigree, the son of folk legend Woody Guthrie who met and jammed with other famous musicians such as Pete Seeger and Leadbelly as they visited his home.
+Arlo Guthrie came to folk music with an incredible pedigree.
+He’s the son of folk legend Woody Guthrie, and he met and jammed with other famous musicians such as Pete Seeger and Leadbelly as they visited his home.
 He rose to prominence at the 1967 Newport Folk Festival at the age of 20 where the lengthy talking song ‘Alice’s Restaurant’ was first performed at a topical songs workshop.

 The second side of Alice’s Restaurant isn’t as memorable; with pleasant but generic folk like ‘Chilling of the Evening’ and ‘I’m Going Home’ and assorted silliness like ‘The Motorcycle Song’ (“I don’t want a pickle/I just want to ride my motor-sickle”) and ‘Ring-Around-A-Rosy Rag’, which uses a riff that’s too close to the infinite loop of the title track.

-Alice’s Restaurant is an album that has been treated precisely right by posterity – it never makes top album of all time lists, and it doesn’t deserve too, but it’s still easily available.
-The title track enjoys a cult following and still holds up as a transcendent piece of work that’s as interesting as a piece of social history as it is as a song.
+Alice’s Restaurant is an album that has been treated precisely right by posterity – it never makes top-album-of-all-time lists, and it doesn’t deserve to, but it’s still easily available.
+The title track enjoys a cult following and still holds up as a transcendent piece of work that’s as interesting as a piece of social history as a song.

 Dusty Springfield